KD5VMF/Altair-Duino-/UploadBinaryDue_REV13/README.md

 upload.bat COM7
 ```

-Or explicitly name the binary:
+You can also explicitly name the binary:

 ```bat
 upload.bat altair8800_REV13.bin COMX